 NDIS participants have the right to be safe and to receive quality services from the providers and workers they choose to support them under the NDIS.

 The NDIS Quality and Safeguards Commission is an independent agency established to improve the quality and safety of NDIS supports and services.
-We will regulate the NDIS market and handle complaints about the quality and safety of NDIS supports and services.
+The NDIS Commission regulates the NDIS market and handles complaints about the quality and safety of NDIS supports and services.

 What are the benefits for participants?

 For NDIS participants, the NDIS Commission will:

 - help you, and your families and carers, by responding to your concerns or complaints